canonical/dqlite/README.md

 Your distribution should already provide you with a pre-built libuv shared library and libsqlite3-dev.

+For the Debian-based Linux distros you can install the build dependencies with:

 ```
 sudo apt install autoconf libuv1-dev liblz4-dev libtool pkg-config build-essential libsqlite3-dev
 ```